Public Digital Domain Home

 Individual basis only.
 Disputes are resolved one person at a time.
 You and PDD each waive the right to bring or join a class action, collective action, or representative proceeding.

 These terms are governed by the laws of the State of California and applicable United States federal law, without regard to conflict-of-law principles.
-PDD is operated by Coldbridge, which is in the process of being formed as a legal entity; until that is complete, the platform is operated by its founder.
+PDD is operated by Coldbridge LLC.
 Disputes not subject to arbitration will be resolved in the state or federal courts located in California.

 Questions about these terms: contact@publicdigitaldomain.org